Thomas Meighan

 Thomas Meighan (April 9, 1879 – July 8, 1936) was an American actor of silent films and early talkies.
 He played several leading-man roles opposite popular actresses of the day, including Mary Pickford and Gloria Swanson.
-At one point he commanded $10,000 per week.
+At one point he earned $10,000 per week.

 Early life

 Meighan was born to John and Mary Meighan in Pittsburgh, Pennsylvania.
 His father was the president of Pittsburgh Facing Mills, and his family was well-off.

 Meighan's parents encouraged him to go to college but he refused.
-At the age of 15, his father sent him to work shoveling coal, which quickly changed his mind.
-He attended Mount St. Mary's College to study pharmacology.
+At the age of 15, his father sent him to work shoveling coal, in an effort to instill a sense of discipline and a strong work ethic.
+After his experience with manual labor, he attended Mount St. Mary's College to study pharmacology.
 After three years of study, Meighan decided he wished to pursue acting.
+This decision ultimately resulted in a career in both theatre and the emerging film industry.

 Early theatre career

 After dropping out of college in 1896, Meighan became a juvenile player in the Pittsburgh Stock Company headed by Henrietta Crosman.
 He was paid $35 per week.
+This early experience in theatre provided him with the skills and discipline that would benefit his later work.

-Meighan soon found success.
-He first appeared on Broadway in 1900, and four years later appeared in The Two Orphans.
+Meighan first appeared on Broadway in 1900, and four years later appeared in The Two Orphans.
 His breakthrough role came in 1908 when he appeared with William Collier Sr. in The Dictator; this play was followed by a leading role in The College Widow, which had a successful run on Broadway in the 1907–1908 season.
 During this run, he met his wife Frances Ring.

 Despite his film career, Meighan remained devoted to the theatre during his life.

 Film career

 In 1914, he entered motion pictures, at that time still in their infancy.
 His first film, shot in London, was titled Dandy Donovan, the Gentleman Cracksman.
-This led to a contract with Famous Players-Lasky.
-His first US film, in 1915, was The Fighting Hope.
+This led to a contract with Famous Players–Lasky.
+His first U.S. film, in 1915, was The Fighting Hope.
 During the next two years, Meighan's career took off.
 In 1918, he made a propaganda film for World War I, titled Norma Talmadge and Thomas Meighan in a Liberty Loan Appeal.
 He then played opposite Mary Pickford in M'Liss.